 The Mummy ride was the only coaster in the theme park.
 I was worried my glasses would fall off, so I stuffed them into a safe compartment near the seat.
 Which meant that I couldn’t really see what was going on (I’m technically blind without glasses!).
-I think some of the mechanical contraptions were creepy hands waving from the ceiling, mummies lining the walls and trying to ‘grab’ you while Imhotep muttered creepy things about taking your soul and stuff while he chased riders through a dark tunnel.
+I think some of the mechanical contraptions were creepy hands waving from the ceiling, mummies lining the walls and trying to ‘grab’ you while Imhotep muttered creepy things about taking your soul while he chased riders through a dark tunnel.

 It was a good coaster – fast and with all the right turns, altho no big drops or turns.
 We went on it twice 🙂

 Break time!
 The lower level didn’t have a big selection of food, so we went up the long escalator ride again to ‘Springfield’.
 I was craving fried chicken, so we went to Cletus’ Chicken Shack.

 The restaurant is designed like a barn with wooden paneling and funny props, like a portrait of Cletus’ large family (playing on redneck stereotypes) and random animals hanging from the ceiling.
 They also have a large tv playing all the ‘restaurant’ clips from The Simpsons.

 Chicken platter, with three pieces of chicken, half a corn cob, biscuit, and mashed potatoes with gravy.
 Tastewise it was okay.